Stability-Certified On-Policy Data-Driven LQR via Recursive Learning and Policy Gradient: Introduction

-The main contribution of this paper is the development of a data-driven on-policy control scheme with stability certificates in the context of LQR for unknown systems.
+Our main contribution is the development of a data-driven on-policy control scheme with stability certificates in LQR for unknown systems.
 Specifically, the estimated control policy is applied to the actual (unknown) linear system, while it is concurrently refined toward the optimal solution of the LQR problem.
-The proposed method, termed \algname/, short for REcurvise LEARNing policy gradient for LQR, relies on the so-called \emph{direct policy search} reformulation of the LQR problem, which is an optimization problem with the control policy gain $\g$ being the decision variable.
+The proposed method, termed \algname/, short for REcursive LEARNing policy gradient for LQR, relies on the so-called \emph{direct policy search} reformulation of the LQR problem, which is an optimization problem with the control policy gain $\g$ being the decision variable.
 This optimization problem, with cost function parametrized by the system matrices $(\As,\Bs)$, is addressed via a gradient-based method combined with an estimation procedure to deal with the missing knowledge of $(\As,\Bs)$.
-In particular, the system matrices are progressively reconstructed via a Recursive Least Squares (RLS) mechanism that iteratively elaborates the state-input samples obtained from the actual, closed-loop system.
+In particular, the system matrices are progressively reconstructed via a Recursive Least Squares (RLS) mechanism that iteratively processes the state-input samples obtained from the actual, closed-loop system.
 The on-policy nature of \algname/ stems from the fact that each state-input sample is gathered by actuating the (yet non-optimal) state feedback.
 To ensure persistency of excitation, a probing dithering signal is also fed into the (running) closed-loop dynamics.
 The stability certificates for the learning and control closed-loop system are proved by resorting to Lyapunov arguments and averaging theory for two-time-scale systems.
 Specifically, for the whole closed-loop system consisting of the gradient update on the gain $\g$, the RLS scheme, and the system dynamics, we show the exponential stability of a properly defined steady state, in which: (i) the feedback policy is the optimal solution of the LQR problem; (ii) the estimates of the unknown matrices are exact; and (iii) the system state oscillates about the origin with an amplitude arbitrarily tunable by setting the dither magnitude.
+These stability properties pave the way for characterizing algorithm effectiveness even in non-nominal conditions, where system and cost matrices change over time and/or disturbances affect the plant and the measurements.
+In such scenarios, the closed-loop system would adapt dynamically, restoring optimality without requiring any restart of either the optimization or the learning process.
+A key distinctive feature of our work is to provide a stability certificate for the overall closed-loop system that simultaneously addresses optimization, learning, and control tasks.
+Most existing data-driven approaches (see, e.g.,~\cite{de2019formulas}) are not on-policy, namely, they are characterized by two distinct phases in which system samples are collected and then used to find the optimal gain.
+Alternative, popular approaches (see, e.g.,~\cite{fazel2018global,krauth2019finite}) are based on improving the tentative policy by performing so-called experiments of the actuated system to evaluate it.
+The main drawback of these approaches is that they are not online, namely, the real plant needs to be repeatedly initialized and actuated for a number of samples at each algorithm iteration.
+Another branch of literature relies on the certainty equivalence principle, see, e.g.,~\cite{mania2019certainty,simchowitz2020naive}, which propose online strategies but focus on studying the incurred regret rather than the stability properties of the overall closed-loop system.